 And when you are grounded, you will start directing your energy downwards, thus creating a balance.

 The aerial yoga poses to get you grounded will also help you to become more of a responsive person, instead of being reactive.
 Consequently, your physical and mental health will all get a boost.

-Here are some aerial yoga poses that can help you get grounded:
+Here is a list of aerial yoga poses that can help you get grounded:

 Also known as Tadasana, the mountain pose is one of the best aerial yoga poses to get you grounded.
 When you are in this position, it feels as if you are unshakable or unmovable like a mountain.